-The department also includes the Economic Vitality program, regional sustainability and urban design efforts, which are housed in the Office of the Executive Director.
+The department also includes the Economic Vitality program and the Chief Resilience Officer and Senior Urban Designer positions, which are housed in the Office of the Executive Director.

 A “service area” known as Planning and Development Services (P&DS) coordinates all of the development-related functions across the CP&S and Public Works departments.